maxmarsc/dave/USER_GUIDE.md

 ### `dave inspect`
-The usage is :
 ```
-dave inspect VARIABLE
+usage: dave inspect [-h] VARIABLE

+positional arguments:
+  VARIABLE    Name of the variable to inspect

+options:
+  -h, --help  show this help message and exit
 ```

 This is useful when you want to add support for a new type of audio entity, it